romland/smoozoo/README.md

 native one (I humbly opine)!

 ## TODO
-    - add support for showing a lower quality picture while loading, for instance, a .webp can be quickly loaded compared to a png of 15 MB (compress/convert with https://squoosh.app)

-    - set up github build-action for Tauri -- or _possibly_ a local cross-compile to Windows ... or both. yes. both.

-    - the minimap viewport border goes below the minimap edge

-    - add a method to smoothly pan/scale from current point to another

     - When I deep-link to a position, I end up ignoring what is allowed to be maximum zoomed-out.
 I will want to still do that calculation even if we are not using it initially (basically, I cannot zoom out as far as I want)